 This function code above hooks into WordPress filters used to display comment author name to include user role label.

-You can now visit any post with comments to see it in action.
 Comments made by registered users will display their user role next to the comment author name.
 Any comment made by non-registered users will only display comment author name.

 Now that we have added the user role, it’s time to style it and make it look clean.

-In our code, we have added a CSS class for each user role, so we can use these CSS classes to customize each user badge differently (i.e use different colors, etc)
+In our code, we have added a CSS class for each user role, so we can use these CSS classes to customize each user badge differently (i.e. use different colors, etc.)

 You can use the following sample CSS as an starting point: